miniflycn/grunt-compassn/Readme.md

 ## Compass task
 _Run this task with the `grunt compass` command._

-[compass-node](https://github.com/miniflycn/node-compass/) is an open-source which is a subset of [Compass](http://compass-style.org/).
+[compass-node](https://github.com/miniflycn/node-compass/) is an open-source framework which is a subset of [Compass](http://compass-style.org/).

 ### Options